-However, you may prefer to create a local account instead.
-Perhaps you need to create an account for a member of your family or a small business that does not have or requires a Microsoft account.
-In any case, here’s how to get one started.
-We’ll also show you how to switch from a Microsoft account to a local Windows account in Windows 10.
+If you need to create an account on a PC that doesn’t have or require a Microsoft account, Windows offers local accounts as an alternative.
+Here’s how to get started.
+This article also shows you how to switch from a Microsoft account to a local Windows account in Windows 10.

 Create a Local Windows 10 Account